 When generated

-This primitive is generated by the SME when the SME receives a request (from a higher layer entity) to remove MSDUs from the transmit queue.
+This primitive is generated by the SME of an OCB STA when the SME receives a request (from a higher layer entity) to remove MSDUs from the transmit queue.

 Effect of receipt

 The receipt of this primitive by the MAC entity causes the MAC entity to remove MSDUs of the specified access category index from the transmit queue.